Tripura: North East to become India's economic powerhouse, says CM Manik Saha

 The Chief Minister drew attention to Tripura’s thriving base of over 86,000 MSMEs and 60,318 Self-Help Groups (SHGs).
 He stated that their growth is central to the state’s inclusive economic development.

 The Chief Minister called for a harmonized approach across all northeastern states.
-“We must assess regulatory frameworks, align incentive policies, and focus on connectivity and logistics,” CM Saha said.
+“We must assess regulatory frameworks, align incentive policies, and focus on connectivity and logistics.

-He stressed that authorities must prioritize the implementation of the ADB’s Northeast Economic Corridor study.
+He stressed that authorities must prioritize the implementation of the ADB’s Northeast Economic Corridor study, which identifies 24 growth and 20 border centers.

-The Chief Minister affirmed that Tripura remains fully committed to preparing a progressive and inclusive investment roadmap.

-He added that the state aims to submit the strategic report to the North Eastern Council (NEC) by September 2025 with the support of all states and stakeholders.
+The Chief Minister added that Tripura remains fully committed to preparing a progressive and inclusive investment roadmap, aiming to submit the strategic report to the North Eastern Council (NEC) by September 2025 with the support of all states and stakeholders.